itancio/sokoban/documentation/SOFTWARE_DESIGN.md

-const vec<vec<string>> levels, read-only (could also be vec<vec<vec<Cell>>>) uint current_level // index into levels vec<string> board // the current board state which is mutated on move/undo/reset (could also be vec<vec<Cell>>) unit player_x // the player's column position unit player_y // the player's row position
+const vec<vec<string>> levels, read-only (could also be vec<vec<vec<Cell>>>) uint current_level // index into levels vec<string> board // the current board state which is mutated on move/undo/reset (could also be vec<vec<Cell>>) uint player_x // the player's column position uint player_y // the player's row position
 Sokoban *prev_state // linked list of game states to support undoing moves (could also be a vector, and could be more efficient but harder to implement as direction only)

 // one of the possible states a cell can be in (could be char or enum)